 path_periodic_timeout = 60000

-The Path Moving Timeout occurs if either the transmitter or receiver are moving.
-It is similar to the moving timeout used by radios.
-If the path moving timeout occurs, a new request is sent by the receiver.
-The default is 2000 milliseconds.
+Similar to the radio’s moving timeout, the Path Moving Timeout occurs if either the transmitter or receiver are moving.
+If the path moving timeout occurs, the receiver sends a new request.
+The default value is 2000 ms.

 path_moving_timeout = 2000

-If the transmitter or the receiver move more than the Path Moving Threshold before the Path Moving Timeout occurs, a new path loss request is sent out.
-The default is 500 meters.
+If the transmitter or the receiver move more than the Path Moving Threshold before the Path Moving Timeout, the receiver sends a new path loss request.
+The default value is 500 m.

 path_moving_threshold = 500

-The Path Request Timeout is used whenever a request is sent.
-It is the amount of time the receiver will wait before sending another request.
-If any of the above timeouts or thresholds are triggered and a path loss request is sent, the receiver will always use this timeout until hearing back from the server.
-The default is 2500 milliseconds.
+The Path Request Timeout is the amount of time the receiver waits before sending another request.
+If the receiver sends a path loss request after meeting any of the above timeouts or thresholds, it uses this timeout until hearing back from the server.
+The default value is 2500 ms.

 path_request_timeout = 2500